ddeville/spillo-sharing-sdk/README.md

 Plugins need to be installed in the application sandbox (there is a `PlugIns` directory under `~/Library/Application Support` in the sandbox).
 Since it can be tricky to navigate down there a menu item is available in Spillo’s help menu to quickly opening the `PlugIns` directory.

+After pasting the plugin in the PlugIns directory, you will have to relaunch Spillo for it to load the plugin.

 ### Troubleshooting

 While working on the plugin, it might be helpful setting a special user default that will report errors while loading the plugin.